 Filling your dab rig with water is simple!
 First and foremost, ensure that every percolation hole is submerged in water.
 After that, it’s mainly personal discretion, however an easy rule-of-thumb is to fill water approximately a half of an inch above the holes.
 Too much less than that can compromise the amount of filtration and cooling you get from the percolation process, while an excess of water usually results in a blocked pull.
 Not only that, but too much water leads to an unwelcome inhale of water.
 Yuck!
 For your ideal hit, do some experimentation with temperatures: Fill it up with ice-cold water for a chilled hit, or try warm water for a warm and soothing hit.
 But all that really matters is that the water's fresh and clean!

-HOW TO HEAT A GLASS DAB NAIL
+HOW TO TAKE A DAB

 The length of time you torch a nail has some loose guidelines, however, it’s greatly dependent on your preference.
 Do you prefer low-temp dabbing?
 Or is a red-hot dab more you're speed?
 Especially if you’re new to dabbing, these are things you’ll have to learn through trial and error.
 There’s also the safety element of how hot to heat your nail, so it’s not something you’d want to mess around with.

 A solid guideline is to heat the nail for approximately 30 seconds until it lightly glows red, wait 30-45 seconds to allow it to cool down to a safe temperature, then drop in your concentrate.
 But what about low-temp or cold-start dabbing?
 Over the years, this method has increased in popularity.
 This is because lower temperatures will always feel gentler on the throat and lungs, as well as potentially hold in more flavor than the classic red-hot dab.
-To execute a proper cold-start dab, a standard quartz banger nail is ideal due to their design that distributes and retains heat very efficiently.
+To execute a proper cold start dab, a standard quartz banger nail is ideal due to their design that distributes and retains heat very efficiently.
 Now, load your concentrate into the nail.
 It’s called “cold-start” because you’re literally starting cold, applying absolutely no heat before the wax goes in.
 Apply your carb cap, and begin to slowly torch the nail.
 Once the wax begins to bubble, it has reached temperature, so you can now begin to maneuver your carb cap and take your dab.
 So easy, and so smooth!

 WHAT DAB NAIL SHOULD I START WITH?